Map of the Month – January 2021

 Title (Magnified)

-We hope you enjoyed this look at our first Map of the Month.
-If you would like to get a high resolution scan of the map or schedule an appointment to explore the collection in person, please submit a service request to the Map and Geospatial Hub.
+We hope you enjoyed this look at our first Map of the Month!
+If you’d like to learn more about this map, get a scan of this map or schedule a visit to explore our maps in person, please submit a Map and Geo Service Request.
+We’ll be sure to get back to you within two business days, but typically sooner.

 -Kelsey Kerley, Map and GIS Assistant